Kristina01111000/lavendersite/README.md

 send update and invoice for the rest of the year -> done

-- changed meeting to the 19th at 11:00 -> set up the chromebook before then
-- she has not responded
-- look into square for wp before then: https://wordpress.org/plugins/woocommerce-square/
+- look into square for wp: https://wordpress.org/plugins/woocommerce-square/

 - she wants preorders up by mid-january
 - we can try square, if its not good we can switch back to woocommerce